Visiting Senior Fellow

-David likes to be a digital diplomat and a “human flak jacket” for teams of change agents working in turbulent environments.
-He began working at age 15 on computer simulations at a high-energy physics facility investigating quarks and neutrinos.
+David enjoys creative problem solving.
+He began working for the U.S. government at age 15 on computer simulations at a high-energy physics facility investigating quarks and neutrinos.
 In later roles, he designed new telemedicine interfaces and space-based forest fire forecasting prototypes for the Department of Defense.
 From 1998-2000 he volunteered as a part-time crew lead with Habitat for Humanity International in the Philippines, Honduras, Romania, and Nepal while also working as a project manager with Yahoo! and a Microsoft partner firm.
 Dr. Bray then joined as IT Chief for the Bioterrorism Preparedness and Response Program at the U.S. Centers for Disease Control and Prevention, leading the program’s technology response to during 9/11, anthrax in 2001, Severe Acute Respiratory System in 2003, and other international public health emergencies.
-He completed a PhD from Emory University’s Goizueta Business School and two post-doctoral associateships at MIT and Harvard in 2008.
+He later completed a PhD from Emory University’s Goizueta Business School and two post-doctoral associateships at MIT and Harvard in 2008.